TylerOBrien/LudusJS/README.md

 > > __Input:__ _Integer num, Mixed val, Boolean isValueCallback_
 > > __Output:__ _Array result_
 > >
 > > Creates a new array of _n_ size where _n_ is the value of "num", assigning "val" to each element.
+> >
 > > If "isValueCallback" is _true_ then the return value of "val" will be used instead of "val" itself.
+As well a reference to the array, and the current index position, will be passed to the callback (see second example).

 ```javascript
 (function($){